 Cocaine is a powerful stimulant derived from the coca plant.

-It’s used recreationally and sold as powder or crystal (crack).
+It’s used recreationally and sold as powder or sometimes as crystal (more commonly known as crack cocaine).
 Shortly after consumption, it gives a rush of euphoria also known as the “high”.
 This feeling peaks within half an hour and lasts around an hour in total.

 After that, the key question remains: how long is cocaine in your system?